Early Roman army: Socio-political developments

 According to Roman tradition, in 616 BC, an Etruscan named Lucumo, from the town of Tarquinii, was elected king of Rome as Lucius Tarquinius I. He was succeeded by his son-in-law, Servius Tullius, and then by his son, Lucius Tarquinius II.
-The establishment of this "dynasty" of Etruscan origin has led some dated historians to claim that late regal Rome was occupied by troops from Tarquinii militarily and culturally Etruscanised.
+The establishment of this "dynasty" of Etruscan origin has led some earlier historians to claim that late regal Rome was occupied by troops from Tarquinii militarily and culturally Etruscanised.
 But this theory has been dismissed as a myth by Cornell and other more modern historians, who point to the extensive evidence that Rome remained politically independent, as well as linguistically and culturally a Latin city.
 In relation to the army, the Cornell faction argue that the introduction of heavy infantry in the late regal era followed Greek, not Etruscan, models.

 It seems certain that the monarchy was overthrown in c.
 500 BC and replaced by some form of collegiate rule.
 It is likely that the revolution that overthrew the Roman monarchy was engineered by the patrician caste and that its aim was not, as rationalised later by ancient authors, the establishment of a democracy, but of a patrician-dominated oligarchy.
 The proverbial "arrogance" and "tyranny" of the Tarquins, epitomised by the rape of Lucretia incident, is probably a reflection of the patricians' fear of the Tarquins' growing power and their erosion of patrician privilege, most likely by drawing support from the plebeians (commoners).
 To ensure patrician supremacy, the autocratic power of the kings had to be fragmented and permanently curtailed.
 Thus the replacement of a single ruler by a collegiate administration, which soon evolved into two praetores (Praetors, renamed Consuls in 305 BC), with equal powers and limited terms of office (one year, instead of the life tenancy of the kings).
 In addition, power was further fragmented by the establishment of further collegiate offices, known to history as Roman magistrates: three aediles and four quaestors.
 Patrician supremacy was assured by restricting the eligibility to hold the Republican offices to just patricians.